adham-turki/Hotel-Management-System/README.md

 - check-out-date: Scheduled check-out date.
 - Description:
 The reservation resource handles booking details, linking each reservation to a specific customer and tracking the reservation status and dates.
+- API Endpoints:

+ - GET /reservations: Retrieve a list of reservations.
+ - GET /reservations/{id}: Retrieve a specific reservation by ID.
+ - POST /reservations: Create a new reservation.
+ - PUT /reservations/{id}: Update an existing reservation.
+ - DELETE /reservations/{id}: Cancel a reservation.
 5. Room
 - Table: room